markahenrich/quarantine-mixers/README.md

 ## How to use

-- clone repository
+- clone repository with 'git clone https://github.com/markahenrich/quarantine-mixers.git'
-- run npm install in the project directory
+- run 'npm install' in the project directory
-- run npm start
+- run 'npm start'